Maize weevil: Description

 A close relative of the rice weevil, the maize weevil has a length of 2.3 mm to 4.9 mm.
 The type of food consumed by the larvae influences the size of the adult (3.9-4.9 mm on corn, 3.0-4.6 mm on wheat, 2.9-4.3 mm on rice, 2.7-3.2 on rough rice, and 2.3-3.9 mm on shelled rice).
 This small, brown weevil has four reddish-brown spots on the wing covers (elytra).
 It has a long, thin snout, and geniculate (elbowed) antennae.
 Sitophilus zeamais appears similar to the rice weevil (Sitophilus oryzae), but has more clearly marked spots on the wing covers, and is usually somewhat larger.
 It is able to fly.

 The maize weevil and the rice weevil look very much alike but external features can be used to differentiate the vast majority of adults.
-However, the only reliable features to distinguish adults of both species are on the genitalia (see table below).
+However, the only reliable features to distinguish adults of both species are the genitalia (see table below).
 Both species can hybridize.
 The genitalic structure of hybrids is unknown.